alliby/screen-ocr/README.md

 ## Contributing

 Contributions are welcome!
-If you have any bug reports, feature requests, or want to contribute code, please feel free to open an issue or submit a pull request on the [GitHub repository](https://github.com/alliby/screen-ocr).
+If you have any bug reports, feature requests, or want to contribute code, please feel free to open an issue or submit a pull request.

 ## License